Pontiac (automobile): 1970–1982

-Increasing insurance and fuel costs for owners decreased demand for muscle cars, along with Federal emissions and safety regulations, put an end to the unrestricted, powerful engines of the 1960s.
+Increasing insurance and fuel costs for owners decreased demand for muscle cars, along with federal emissions and safety regulations, put an end to the unrestricted, powerful engines of the 1960s.
 Safety, luxury, and economy would become the new watchwords of this decade.
 Engine performance began declining in 1971 when GM mandated that all engines be capable of using lower-octane unleaded gasoline, which led to drops in compression ratios, along with performance and fuel economy.
-This, coupled with trying to build cars as plush as GM's more luxurious Buicks and Oldsmobiles, contributed to the start of a slow decline of Pontiac in 1971.
+This, coupled with trying to build cars as plush as GM's more luxurious Buicks and Oldsmobiles, contributed to the start of Pontiac's slow decline from its late-1960s highs.

 In mid-1971 Pontiac introduced the compact, budget-priced Ventura II (based on the third generation Chevrolet Nova).
-This same year, Pontiac completely restyled its full-sized cars, moved the Bonneville, and replaced it with a higher luxury model named the Grand Ville, while Safari wagons featured a new tailgate that lowered into the body while the rear window raised into the roof.
-The 1971 through 1976 model full-size station wagons featured a 'Clamshell' design where the rear power-operated glass slid up into the roof as the tailgate (manually or with power assist), dropped below the load floor.
+This same year, Pontiac completely revamped its full-size car lineup.
+The flagship Bonneville was replaced with the more opulent Grand Ville, while a new generation of full-size Safari station wagons was introduced.
+These wagons featured a new tailgate known as a 'Clamshell' design; rather than swing upward or outward, the steel portion of the tailgate lowered into the body below the cargo floor and the rear window raised into the roof.
+The design featured a power-operated glass and either a manual or power-assist tailgate.
 The power tailgate, the first in station wagon history, ultimately supplanted the manual tailgate, which required marked effort to lift from storage.

 The 1972 models saw the first wave of emissions reduction and safety equipment and updates.
-GTO was a now sub-series of the LeMans series.
+GTO was a now sub-series of the LeMans.
 The Tempest was discontinued, after being renamed 'T-37' and 'GT-37' for 1971.
 The base 1972 mid-sized Pontiac was now called LeMans.
 James MacDonald left the post of general manager to be replaced by Martin J. Caserio in late 1972.
 Caserio was the first manager in over a decade to be more focused on marketing and sales than on performance.